 The age of infotainment systems is relatively new, so it’s understandable if you feel behind with an older car.
 A new, modern interface and speaker system is an easy way to re-energize your daily commute or weekend drive.

 Backup cameras only recently became standard across the industry.
-But, once you use a backup camera, going back to parallel parking and reversing in tight spaces without one feels like serious work.
+Once you use a backup camera, parallel parking and reversing in tight spaces without one feels like serious work.

 Even if you consider yourself handy under the hood of your car, diagnosing a single specific problem based on the all-encompassing check engine light can be near-impossible.
 Data monitoring systems keep you in-the-know, revealing problems in plain English.